In this post, I want to talk about my hula hoop and the forest.

 And an adorable little mushroom poking up out of the forest floor.

 I have a travel hula hoop that I can break into segments that allows me to transport it all over the place.
-I brought it with me on the hike.
+So, I brought it with me on the hike.
 I love taking photographs of me hooping in unique places.

 The lighting in the forest was perfect, and my husband captured really nice hoop spin in these shots.